axelchalon/axelchalon.github.io/0-book-review/_posts/2024-02-07-design-everyday-things-personal-notes.md

 	* The emergent signifiers give the illusion of norm.
 * <a name="^anti-affordances"></a>**Anti-affordances**: let the object exhibit a feature making unwanted actions counter-intuitive, impossible, or seemingly impossible.
 	* **Anti-affordances can be fake**: anti-affordances don't have to make the action impossible, only make it seem impossible.
 This can be used to advantage by a knowing personnel (**fake anti-affordances are a means of authorization**).
-	* Invisible affordances (duress codes, panic passwords), just like fake anti-affordances, require extra knowledge "in the head" of the operator.
+	* Invisible affordances (duress codes, panic passwords), just like fake anti-affordances, require extra knowledge "in the head" of the operator (× experiencing one's surroundings as a handyman — knowing the innerworkings of everything — a new dimension)
 		* Duress codes are only noticed by people with extra knowledge "in the head" (× steganography; secret handshakes; in-groups).
 ^
 # <a name="^knowledge-world-head"></a>Knowledge in the world, knowledge in the head